|Bob(SD) 's Main, home theater, and bedroom System|

 BEDROOM SYSTEM: Nakamichi TA-3A Stasis receiver, Ed Frias AudioReview.com DIY Peerless 2-way monitor speakers on DIY 8"x8"x27" concrete stands.

-HT is fantastic for movies even with my meager 7+2 setup.
-Just upgraded my speakers (9/09) to the DefTech / Energy set and have been extremely pleased with the bipolar soundstage of the DefTechs.
-Also added the second larger Outlaw sub which jointly measure a great 20-200Hz +/-2.6dB :) The upgrades give spectacular soundtrack reproduction!
+HT system is fantastic for movies even with my meager 7+2 setup.
+The speakers DefTech / Energy set and have been extremely pleasing with the bipolar soundstage of the DefTechs.
+Gives spectacular soundtrack reproduction!
 But I'm still a purist that loves my stereo set up for pure musical enjoyment -:)